Aljaž Cotman

-Aljaž Cotman (born 26 April 1994) is a Slovenian footballer who plays as a goalkeeper.
-He was a member of the Slovenian youth national teams.
+Aljaž Cotman (born 26 April 1994) is a Slovenian footballer who plays as a goalkeeper for Austrian club SV Donau Klagenfurt.
+He was a member of the Slovenia youth national selections.

 Club career

 Cotman started his career in his hometown club Triglav from Kranj.
 He joined the youth ranks of English Premier League side Wolverhampton Wanderers in 2010, signing a professional deal in 2012.
 However, he did not make an appearance for the senior team before his contract expired and he returned to his homeland.

 On 21 October 2013, he joined the Slovenian champions Maribor.
-He made his Maribor debut in a cup match against Šenčur on 13 November 2013, where his team won the game 5–2.
-He made his fully professional debut in the Slovenian PrvaLiga on 17 May 2014 in a match against Gorica.
+He made his debut for the club in a cup match against Šenčur on 13 November 2013, where his team won 5–2.
+He made his league debut in the Slovenian PrvaLiga on 17 May 2014 in a match against Gorica.

 International career

 Cotman was capped for Slovenia at all youth levels from under-15 to under-21.